-Our declaration of trust provides that we may issue up to 450,000,000 common shares, par value \$0.01 per share, and 50,000,000 preferred shares, par value \$0.01 per share.
+Our declaration of trust provides that we may issue up to 450,000,000 common shares, par value \$0.01 per share.
 Our declaration of trust authorizes our board of trustees to amend our declaration of trust to increase or decrease the aggregate number of authorized common shares or the number of shares of any class or series without shareholder approval.
-As of August 19, 2015, 129,893,668 common shares were issued and outstanding and zero preferred shares were issued and outstanding.
+As of August 19, 2015, 129,893,668 common shares were issued and outstanding.